-Short-term – If your payment plan is short-term, which means that you will pay back the full tax debt in 120 days or less, then the IRS charges no setup fee.
+Short-term – If your payment plan is short-term, which means that you will pay back the full back taxes in 120 days or less, then the IRS charges no setup fee.
 However, interest and penalties will continue to be added to your back taxes until you have paid it in full.

 Long-term – The IRS charges a setup fee of $31, if:

 If you do not pay through Direct Debit, then the setup fee is $149.

 For low-income taxpayers, the setup fee may be lowered to $43 under certain conditions.

 In a long-term payment, interest and penalties continue to be added to back taxes.

 Even though obtaining an Installment Agreement may look easy, you can get more benefits if you hire a professional tax service.
 Regardless of the amount you owe, you may be able to reduce the penalties, and in some cases, the total amount you pay in back taxes.
 The time duration for payment can also be negotiated.

 Terms of an Installment Agreement are not fixed and can be negotiated considering the taxpayer’s particular circumstances.
 Your tax representative can hold discussions with the IRS to negotiate the terms of the agreement to make them more comfortable for you.=

 In cases where you can achieve a reduction in back taxes or need to pay a substantial amount in back taxes, hiring a professional can certainly help.